Project: Just your average, everyday barn cat...ORIGIN:actioncatcomic.tumblr.com/

 Wayne Industries was passed from Alan to his son Kenneth, and from Kenneth to his son Patrick and as the company grew so did the city.
 It expanded faster than anyone could have predicted.
-Unfortunately the Gotham grew beyond its own reaches.
-As the population skyrocketed, slums began to form in the more derelict regions and crime began to steadily rise.
-The wealthiest men in Gotham saw a storm on the horizon and grew worried.
+Unfortunately the city grew beyond its own reaches and as the population skyrocketed, slums began to form in the more derelict regions.
+Crime began to steadily rise and the wealthiest men in Gotham saw a storm on the horizon.
 They were few in number, but together, these rich men swayed politics in their favor.
 Foolishly believing Gotham was a city only for the wealthy.

 A new plutocracy formed and legislation was now merely bribed into law.
 The middle class was quickly dismantled and the poorer end of the spectrum fell to a welfare system that was slowly being eroded away.
 Urban crime became rampant and the streets were unsafe.
 The young quickly flocked into gangs for protection, turning Gotham at times into a warzone.
 Wayne Industries attempted to donate and stifle the chaos, but the city wouldn't allow it, blaming them for the rapid expansion.